hsjharvey/Option-Pricing/README.md

 > This repository is mainly designed for those who want to study option pricing.
 > It is built purely on standard NumPy and SciPy packages.
 >
-> I've tried my best to utilize the speed offered by NumPy array operation rather than multiple for-loops,
+> I've tried my best to utilize the speed offered by NumPy array operations rather than using multiple for-loops,
 > without sacrificing the ability to refer the code back to the equations in the textbook.
 >
 > Debug/Improvements/AddOns will be implemented from time to time.